rohu0510/socket-assignment/README.md

 - Ensure both client and server apps are referencing the same AES encryption logic.
 - The IP and port **must match** between client and server for successful communication.
 - To stop the server, press `Ctrl + C` in the terminal.
+- The client and server now both use asynchronous socket communication for better scalability and responsiveness.

 ---